 Purring

-Often associated with a happy and relaxed state, purring is a comforting sound that kittens use to express contentment.
-However, they may also purr when nervous or in discomfort as a means of self-soothing.
+Often associated with relaxation and happiness, purring is a comforting sound that kittens often use to show they are content.
+However, they may also purr when nervous or in discomfort as a means of self-soothing, so try to read your kitten’s body language when they purr if you’re unsure.

 Hissing and Growling